Lead Opinion

 On November 7, 2006, the voters enacted Proposition 83.
 Among other things, the initiative measure sought to create “predator free zones around schools and parks to prevent sex offenders from living near where our children learn and play.”
 (Voter Information Guide, Gen. Elec.
 (Nov.
 7, 2006) (Voter Information Guide) argument in favor of Prop.
 83, p.
 46, italics & capitalization omitted.)
-To this end, Proposition 83 added new subdivision (b) to an existing statute,
+To this end, Proposition 83 added new subdivision (b) to an existing statute, section 3003.5.

-Here, defendant‘s 2003 conduct with a 12-year-old girl led to a charge he committed a lewd act on a child under 14.
+Here, defendant’s 2003 conduct with a 12-year-old girl led to a charge he committed a lewd act on a child under 14.
 In a 2007 trial, the jury acquitted him of that crime, but convicted him of the lesser misdemeanor offense of simple assault.
 At sentencing, the court exercised its discretion to order him to register as a sex offender.
-To support this action, the court found, as specified in
+To support this action, the court found, as specified in section 290.006, that the assault was committed “as a result of sexual compulsion or for purposes of sexual gratification.”
+The court further determined that defendant was physically dangerous to the public, at serious risk to reoffend, and not being treated for his sexual compulsion.

-The Court of Appeal accepted defendant‘s argument that the registration order is invalid under Apprendi because the trial judge, and not a jury, made the predicate factual findings.
-The appellate court was persuaded by well-settled authority that a requirement to register as a sex offender is not, in and of itself, a criminal penalty, or punishment, for the conviction that led to imposition of the requirement.
-But the court concluded that the residency restrictions of Jessica‘s Law are punitive, that the initiative measure made these restrictions an integral part of every registration order, including defendant‘s, and that the lack of jury findings to support the instant order thus violated Apprendi.
+The Court of Appeal accepted defendant’s argument that the registration order is invalid under Apprendi because the trial judge, and not a jury, made the predicate factual findings.
+The appellate court was persuaded by well-settled authority that a requirement to register as a sex offender is not, in and of itself, a criminal penalty, or punishment,- for the conviction that led to imposition of the requirement.
+But the court concluded that the residency restrictions of Jessica’s Law are punitive, that the initiative measure made these restrictions an integral part of every registration order, including defendant’s, and that the lack of jury findings to support the instant order thus violated Apprendi.

 On review, the People urge at the outset that even if the residency restrictions of Jessica’s Law are punitive, they do not invalidate defendant’s registration order because they simply do not apply to this order.
 The People posit that as a matter of statutory intent, section 3003.5(b)’s residency restrictions apply only to parolees while they are on parole, and have no effect on a nonparolee misdemeanant such as defendant.

 We need not, and do not, decide this threshold issue of statutory construction in order to resolve the narrow Apprendi issue before us.
-Even if we assume, as defendant insists, that
+Even if we assume, as defendant insists, that section 3003.5(b) does apply to him, we are persuaded, for three separate and independently dispositive reasons, that Apprendi does not invalidate his registration order.

-First, as the People also argue, the effect of Apprendi on the residency restrictions of Jessica‘s Law is obviated by a post-Apprendi decision, Oregon v.
-Ice (2009) 555 U.S. 160 [172 L.Ed.2d 517, 129 S.Ct.
-711] (Ice).
-In Ice, the high court concluded that the Sixth Amendment‘s protections must be viewed in light of the jury trial right as it existed at the time the Constitution was adopted, and cannot intrude unduly on the sovereign states’ historical
+First, as the People also argue, the effect of Apprendi on the residency restrictions of Jessica’s Law is obviated by a post-Apprendi decision, Oregon v.
+Ice (2009)

-Third, even if the residency restrictions of Jessica‘s Law did require jury findings under Apprendi, this would not mean a registration order unsupported by such findings must be struck.
-No reason appears why the nonpunitive registration order itself should not survive in such a case, even if the attendant residency restrictions were unenforceable.
+Third, even if the residency restrictions of Jessica’s Law did require jury findings under Apprendi, this would not mean a registration order unsupported by such findings must be struck.
+No reason appeal's why the nonpunitive registration order itself should not survive in such a case, even if the attendant residency restrictions were unenforceable.

 For these multiple reasons, we conclude the Court of Appeal erred in holding, under Apprendi, that defendant’s sex offender registration order is invalid.
 Accordingly, we will reverse the Court of Appeal’s judgment insofar as it struck the order from defendant’s conviction.